Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Type (8 bits):
 : Group type, as per SRT_GTYPE_ enumeration.

+- 0: undefined group type,
+- 1: broadcast group type,
+- 2: main/backup group type
+- 3: balancing group type
+- 4: multicast group type (reserved for future use)

 Flags (8 bits):
 : Special flags mostly reserved for the future.
 See {{fig-hsext-group-flags}}.

+Weight (16 bits):
+: Special value with interpretation depending on the Type field value.

+- Not used in case of broadcast group.
+- In backup group defines the link priority.
+- In the rest cases the meaning is not yet defined (reserved for future).

 ~~~
 0 1 2 3 4 5 6 7